LiamBindle/sequence/docs/std.md

 ## Variables
 These methods are used to store, load, and delete variables.
-Local variables are procedure-scoped.
+The scope of variables is local.
 ::: sequence
     handler: sequence
     options: